 "Mr. Holmes, this is definitely what you'd call indiscreet."

-Stephen Hassell was sitting on the bed, smoking a clove cigarette and watching Mycroft as he fumbled about in his suitcase.
+Stephen Hassell was sitting on the bed, smoking a clove cigarette and watching Mycroft as he rummaged about in his suitcase.

-"I wouldn't worry about that for now," he said with a brisk smile, though he was a little annoyed that Stephen had spoken to the niggle he'd held all day.
+"Don't worry about that for now," Mycroft said with a brisk smile, though he was a little annoyed that Stephen had spoken to the niggle he'd held all day.
 "The British Government might own me for three hundred and sixty four days a year, but my Christmases have always been my own."
 He plucked the cigarette out of Stephen's mouth, took a drag of it, and put it back.

 Mycroft's experience of English country houses amounted to one: Linwood.
 He had never before spent a blustery winter's night in smaller and cosier quarters, where a single log fire warmed every nook and cranny of the 17th century stone house, including a nude sleeper among crisp linen on the bed.
 A place where a person who snored in one bedroom could be clearly heard in another; where a simple meal cooking in the kitchen drifted a delicious aroma of orange and cloves to every room on the ground floor, and pine needles from the Christmas tree found their way into every crack and gap in the flagstones underfoot.

 Yes, he reflected contentedly to himself as he pulled his pyjama shirt on and fumbled with the buttons.
 Stephen had been right to insist they spend that Christmas at his own home, rather than in the cold comfort of Linwood.

 "I'm glad you came out here with me, Mycroft," Stephen said suddenly.

 "I should hope so."